2022 Port-au-Prince gang battles: Battle

 Just a day after the one-year anniversary of Moise's assassination on July 7, shooting began around 3 a.m. in the Brooklyn neighborhood of the Cité Soleil slum between G9 and G-Pèp gang members.
 All the roads in the neighborhood were blocked.
 Some Haitian police officers were present at the scene, but many were not working as they had not been paid for one month, and others lacked fuel for their vehicles.
-Initially, deputy mayor Jean Hislain Frederick stated that 50 were killed in the violence and over 50 injured, but that number has since increased, according to the National Human Rights Defense Network.
+Initially, deputy mayor Jean Hislain Frederic stated that 50 were killed in the violence and over 50 injured, but that number has since increased, according to the National Human Rights Defense Network.

 Doctors Without Borders has stated that the organization has been unable to access the slum due to the violence.
 The battle also caused the nearby Varreux field terminal to pause operations, leading to a more drastic shortage in fuel as two fuel tankers were unable to be unloaded.